dbouget/mri_brain_tumor_segmentation/README.md

   probability threshold value.
 - reconstruction_order: [resample_first, resample_second].
 In the former, the raw probability map
   is resampled to the original patient's space before the reconstruction happens (slower) while in the former the opposite is performed (faster).
+- probability_threshold: threshold value to be used when the reconstruction method is set to thresholding (optimal values for each model can be found in the paper).

 ### a.
 Python
 To run inference with the attention-gated U-Net model, using GPU 0, execute the following in the project root directory: